coddingtonbear/arduino-managed-serial-device/readme.md

-# Arduino Async Duplex
+# Arduino Managed Serial Device

+*Note* This library was formerly less-descriptively named "Arduino Async Duplex"

-This library allows you to asynchronously interact with any serial device having a call-and-response style interface.
+This library allows you to asynchronously interact with any device having a call-and-response style serial command interface.

-If you've ever used one of the many modem-handling libraries that exist, you're familiar with the frustration that is waiting for a response from a long-running command.
+If you've ever used one of the many serial-controlled devices that exist, you're familiar with the frustration that is waiting for a response from a long-running command.
 Between sending your command and receiving a response (or worse -- that command timing out), your program is halted,